Wimpy’s Plumbing & Air provides septic tank services in Sarasota, FL, and the surrounding areas.

 How Does a Septic Tank Work?

 You may think that septic tanks are only used in very rural communities, but this is really not the case.
 Their use is much more common than you likely realize, even in small towns, suburbs, and certain bigger cities.
-The reason that they are so common is because the technology works, provided the tank is properly installed and serviced.
+The reason that they are so common is because the technology works, provided the tank is properly serviced.
 When wastewater enters the tank, the waste will separate.
 Solids sink to the bottom, while the scum layer floats to the top.
 The liquid flows into another chamber, and the waste therein further settles.
 By this point, the wastewater is fairly clear, and drains out into a leach field.
 The tank must be cleaned on a regular basis, to prevent the scum and sludge from building up too much.

 Call for Septic Tank Repair and Maintenance Services

 If you have any reason at all to suspect that there is a problem with your septic tank, you should dial our number immediately.
 There are many warning signs that you may notice, including the smell of sewage, backed up toilets, slow–moving drains, and more.
 The sooner that any necessary repairs are completed, the better off your system is going to be.

 Additionally, you will need to have your septic tank inspected and maintained on a regular basis.
 This includes having it pumped out when the waste levels within reach a certain point.
 It sounds like a dirty job, but, as they say, someone’s got to do it.
 When we do, you can count on the work being done promptly, cleanly, and properly.
 Call today to get started.